-MAP developed the Classroom Challenges, which are 100 paper-based lessons that are widely used (millions of downloads) and measurably effective.
-A Classroom Challenge lesson takes about 60 to 90 minutes, spread over two days or more.
+A Classroom Challenge lesson takes about 60 to 90 minutes over one or two days.
 A lesson consists of a coordinated sequence of small group, whole class and individual activities.
 Most of the activities involve working on complex, open-ended problems.
-The instructional objective is not to master a particular topic or skill but instead to engage in collaborative, productive struggle with mathematical ideas as students engage in the 8 practices of the CCSSM.
+The instructional objective is not to master a particular math topic or skill but instead to engage in collaborative, productive struggle with mathematical ideas as students engage in the 8 practices of the CCSSM.
 The Classroom Challenges enact a style of teaching called Formative Assessment.
 FACT is an acronym for Formative Assessment with Computational Technology.

 Professor, School of Computing, Informatics, and Decision Systems Engineering